hfleitas/sweetlou/README.md

 # sweetlou
-QnA bot for http://universaldirect.com/help-center with Comic chit-chat and Editorial.
+Demo QnA bot for http://universaldirect.com/help-center with Comic chit-chat and Editorial.

 ## Requirements
 The pakages.config is pretty self explenatory but I marked **bold** a few things I had to make a little effort on.